What is Depreciation Rate?

 - Total Depreciation = 38,000

-Company XYZ will not have to pay tax on $38,000 as profit before tax will be reduced by $38,000 and tax will be charged on the remaining amount.
-So depreciation is an expense that reduces the tax liability.
+Company XYZ will not have to pay tax on $38,000 as profit before tax will reduces by $38,000, and tax will be charged on the remaining amount.
+So It is an expense that reduces the tax liability.

 Depreciation Rate Chart

 D. rate chart shows the entire breakup of depreciation that will be charged from the asset.
-Year-wise Book Value of the asset at the beginning, d. rate, depreciation expense, and Ending book value of the asset are shown in the d. rate chart.
-D. rate chart is very useful to assess the productive life of an asset.
+Year-wise Book Value of the asset at the beginning, depreciation rate and expense, and Ending book value of the asset are shown in the chart.
+It is very useful for assessing the productive life of an asset.

 Advantages